Coláiste Iognáid: Governance

-Coláiste Iognáid is run by a board of management comprising parent, teacher, and Jesuit representatives.
+The school is run by a board of management comprising parent, teacher, and Jesuit representatives.
 It is non-fee-paying, co-educational, and has no school uniforms.
 Students study there from ages thirteen to eighteen and sit the Junior and Leaving Certificate examinations.
 Each of the six-year groups is divided into four classes.
 The four groups are Gaeilge ("Irish Stream"), Xavier, Loyola, and Collins (G, X, L, C).
 Students are taught in similar ability classes throughout the school.
 The school is known locally as the 'Jes'.

 In the fourth year ("Transition Year"), all students are reassigned into one of four classes, Brebeuf, Gonzaga, Ricci, or Claver (B, G, R, C).
 The classes return to the initial four groups in the fifth year for Irish classes only.
 The reorganisation of the groups for the fourth year is part of the school's "Transition Year" programme.
 While the Transition Year is optional in some Irish schools, it is compulsory in Coláiste Iognáid.